bwesterb/mtc/README.md

 the assertion itself.
 First is a `not_after` field that limits the validity of the assertion when published.
 The second is optional "evidence" that's published alongside the assertions.
-In the future this could be used for serialized DNSSEC proofs.
+In the future this could for instance be used for serialized DNSSEC proofs.

 ### Batches, merkle trees and signed validity windows